Technical Standards for Admission

 Behavioral and Social Skills

 Candidates must exercise good judgment and promptly complete all responsibilities attendant to the diagnosis and care of patients.
-A candidate must have the emotional health to fully use their intellectual ability, exercise good judgment, and complete all responsibilities attendant to the evaluation and treatment of patients.
+A candidate must possess the emotional health to fully utilize their intellectual abilities, exercise good judgment, and fulfill all responsibilities associated with the evaluation and treatment of patients.
 They must be honest, able to self-assess their own mistakes, respond constructively to feedback, and assume responsibility for maintaining professional behavior.
-The skills required include the ability to effectively handle and manage heavy workloads, function effectively under stress, adapt to changing environments, display flexibility, and learn to function in the face of the uncertainties inherent in the practice of their profession.
+The skills required include the ability to handle and manage heavy workloads effectively, function effectively under stress, adapt to changing environments, display flexibility, and learn to function in the face of the uncertainties inherent in the practice of their profession.

 Candidates must be able to satisfy the above requirements with or without reasonable accommodations.
 For questions about reasonable accommodations, see the Duke Accessibility website.